portainer/portainer-docs/start/install/server/README.md

 # Set up a new Portainer BE Server installation

 {% hint style="info" %}
 These installation instructions are for Portainer Business Edition (BE).
-For Portainer Community Edition (CE) refer to the [CE install documentation](../../install-ce/server/).
 {% endhint %}

 {% hint style="info" %}